0100000101010011/responsive-slide-out/README.md

 basic functionality ready to be extended as needed

-setup to load everything dynamically (self-contained, default) or manually add the html and css (split into separate files)
+setup to load html and css dynamically (self-contained, default) or manually add the html and css (split into separate files)

 documentation available @ https://github.com/atechapart/responsive-slide-out/wiki